Saki: Reginald’s Christmas Revel

 Saki: The Open Window

-“The Open Window,” by Hector Hugh Munro (Saki), tells the story of Framton Nuttel’s visit to the Sappleton family home.
-Nuttel, a man who has gone to the country due to a nervous illness, is greeted by Mrs. Sappleton’s young niece.
-While they wait, the young nice tells him a disturbing story about why a window in the house is kept open.
-Although Nuttel is skeptical of the young woman’s story, an unexpected event will cause him to experience a terrifying moment.
+“The Open Window” is a short story by Hector Hugh Munro (Saki), published in November 1911 in The Westminster Gazette.
+It tells of Framton Nuttel’s visit to the Sappleton family home.
+Nuttel, a man who has gone to the country due to a nervous illness, is received by Mrs. Sappleton’s young niece, who, while they wait, tells him a disturbing family story.
+Although Nuttel is skeptical about the young woman’s story, an unexpected event will plunge him into a terrifying moment.

 Saki: The Story-Teller